Kanuboss12/Starbucks_Bi_Project/README.md

 •	Goal of the dashboard
 •	Walk through of key visuals (briefly!)
 •	Business impact & Insights

-Example:
 •	Business Problem
-The global ski tourism industry generates billions in revenue, yet travelers, tour operators, and analysts often lack an intuitive way to compare resorts across countries.
+Consumers today are increasingly health-conscious and seek transparency regarding the nutritional content of their beverages.
+However, understanding nutritional differences across Starbucks drinks can be challenging when relying solely on menu information.

-Key questions such as:
+Questions such as:

-Which regions offer the most family-friendly or expert-level skiing?
-Where is summer skiing available?
-What countries have the most well-equipped resorts?
+Which beverages contain the highest caffeine?
+Which categories have the highest calorie content?
+How much sugar is present across drink categories?
+Which drinks offer lower-calorie alternatives?

-… are difficult to answer quickly with raw data.
+are difficult to answer quickly using raw nutritional data.

 •	Goal of the Dashboard
 To deliver an interactive visual tool that: